rtfms/360-view/readme.txt

 - Allow - this will allow you to navigate the image by moving the mobile device around.
 That's a lot more immersive!

 == Changelog ==
+# v0.2.1
+Added support for the Field of View and refactored to comply with Wordpress Plugin requirements

 # v0.1.1
 The first public release.
 Provides a shortcode embedding 360-degree photos and adding a text label to it.